Salfit: Ottoman era

-In 1838, it was noted as a Muslim village, Selfit, in Jurat Merda, south of Nablus.
+The city formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
+Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
+On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

-During the Ottoman era, it served as a hub for the local villages, and was one of many large commercial villages in the area that served a mediating role between the administrative center of Nablus and the smaller villages.
-In 1882 the PEF's Survey of Western Palestine, Salfit was described as "a large village, on high ground, with olive groves round it, and a pool to the east.
-It is apparently an ancient site with rock-cut tombs."
+It served as a hub for the local villages, and was one of many large commercial villages in the area that served a mediating role between the administrative center of Nablus and the smaller villages.
+It was noted as a Muslim village, Selfit, in Jurat Merda, south of Nablus in 1838.
+An Ottoman census conducted in 1870/1871 (1288 AH) listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.
+The city was described as "a large village, on high ground, with olive groves round it, and a pool to the east.
+It is apparently an ancient site with rock-cut tombs." by the PEF's Survey of Western Palestine in 1882.
 It further noted that there were two springs to the west of the village.

-By 1916, towards the end of Ottoman rule in Palestine, Salfit was one of the two largest villages in the District of Nablus that produced olive oil.
+Towards the end of Ottoman rule, Salfit was one of the two largest villages in the District of Nablus that produced olive oil.
 At the time there were tensions between the residents of the village and the merchants of the administrative center of Nablus.
 The boys' school had about 100 pupils while the girls' school had 10 pupils.
 One of the reasons for the disparity was the locust attack on Salfit's crop earlier the previous year which had destroyed the village's harvest.
 Because of the consequent poverty and state of demise, parents kept their daughters at home to care for the family.